 Cambodia: Where poverty and the many orphanages come from

 The once flourishing Cambodia has still not recovered from the terrorism of the Khmer Rouge.
 80% of the population lives in the countryside, partly without electricity.
-More than half of the Cambodians—about 55%— see their income as weak (Source: LIP Portal – only in German language).
+More than half of the Cambodians—about 55%— see their income as weak (Source: LIP Portal – does not exist any longer).

 If the families begin to do better, the children usually benefit at the same time.
 However, with the increase in tourism in the last few years, parents are increasingly giving their children on good faith to orphanages.
 They are promised that their children will be well taken care of and that they can go to school.
 Some of the children in Cambodian orphanages are not orphans at all.
 The operators of these orphanages know that children can earn them money—especially when tourists visit orphanages.
 The more children they see the more their heart bleeds and the more money they are willing to donate.